 - Once your application has been submitted, you'll need to wait about 10 business days for the background check to be completed.

-- After you verify your identity at the pickup location, you'll get an e-Resident starter kit which contains your digital ID card and a smart card reader.
+- After you verify your identity at the pickup location, you'll get a starter kit which contains your digital ID card and a smart card reader.

 The whole process should take two to four weeks, depending on the pickup location you choose and the number of waiting applicants.